FK Apolonia Fier: 1990–present

 After the fall of communism just like in every club in Albania, many players left to continue their career abroad.
 In 1992, the football branch was separated from the main club and continued as KF Apolonia Fier under chairman Koço Kokëdhima.
 The club started its revival in 1997 after making some impressive appearances to end in the fifth place.
 The next season the club would finish in a disappointing seventh place but they managed to reach for the first and only time in their history the final of the Albanian Cup.
 The club would face in the final their arch-rivals KS Lushnja.
 Apolonia managed to win the game with 1–0 and bring home the only cup.
+From 2001 onwards, the club took the name "FK Apolonia".
 After some good years in the Albanian Superliga, the club got relegated in 2002–03.
 Apolonia stayed in the Second Division until their promotion in 2005–06 when they finished as runners-up.
 Romanian Silviu Dumitrescu, who has a lot of experience, was the new coach for the 2006–07 season.
 On 10 October 2006, Dumitrescu resigned and was replaced by Dhimitër Papuçiu.
 Even though he started with some good results the club could not manage to leave the last place of the table.
 Papuçiu was replaced by Andrea Marko at the start of 2007.
 But their Superliga season would be difficult and they would finish bottom of the table.
 In the next season after a hard-fought championship they managed to get promoted back to the Superliga.
 This season under manager Esad Karishik they have managed to establish themselves in the middle of the table.
-This year KS Apolonia has found a talented player whose name is Aldo Capo.